Knowledge Hub security

 Where is Knowledge Hub hosted and how is its security managed?

 Knowledge Hub is hosted across several secure cloud hosting facilities situated within the UK.
-These facilities are provided and managed by Amazon Web Services (AWS), with the virtual infrastructure supported by Rackspace, via a fully managed service from our partner PFI Knowledge Solutions Limited (PFIKS), trading as Placecube.
-AWS, Rackspace and PFIKS are ISO/IEC 27001 certified suppliers.
+These facilities are provided and managed by Amazon Web Services (AWS), via a fully managed service from Placecube Limited.
+AWS and Placecube are ISO/IEC 27001 certified suppliers.
 Placecube also holds Cyber Essentials accreditation.

 How is Knowledge Hub protected against threats to cyber security?